 - Until day 5: No showering or bathing, do NOT remove the bandages or compression garment!

-- First 3 weeks: No work or planned activities
+- First 3 weeks: No work, planned activities, no driving

 - At 3-4 weeks: Return to light work